-All the desirous and eligible students of DTU should apply for fee concession through respective Head of the Departments to Academic-UG Section.
-The criteria and guidelines for the fee concession and concession in hostel fee are as under:
+All the desirous and eligible students of DTU who belongs to lower income group and wish to seek financial assistance for fee concession may submit the application online on www.btechstudentportal. dtu.ac.in (portal will be active in the month of August).
+The criteria and guidelines for the fee concession and concession in hostel fee are as under:-

-- 1. The students whose family income from all sources is less than Rs.
+- The students whose family income from all sources is less than Rs.
 4,50, 000/- per annum will only be eligible for fee concession.
-Submit the Income Certificate Form-16 duly issued by the parent's Employer or an Affidavit duly issued by Distt.
-Revenue Authority, it self-employed. - 2.
+Income Certificate should be valid at the time of online application issued by SDM/1st Class Magistrate in case of others, ITR for previous financial year in case of Govt.
+Employee. - 2.
 The students of 1st year and 3rd year shall deposit the University annual fee at the start of the academic session and fee concession amount will be reimbursed if he/she fulfills the criteria of fee concession.
 In 2nd and 4th year the student will deposit the fee as per the applicable fee concession received in 1st and 3rd year respectively. - 3.
 First year student has to submit the copies of the all mark sheets starting from 12th class and JEE Rank Card. - 4.
-Any student who availed fee concession in 1st year will continue to be eligible for Fee Concession in 2nd year also, similarly student availing fee concession in 3rd year will continue to be eligible for the same in 4th year also provided he/she has acquired minimum required credits for promotion from from 1st year to 2nd year/3rd year to 4th year respectively. - 5.
+Any student who availed fee concession in 1st year will continue to be eligible for Fee Concession in 2nd year also, similarly student availing fee concession in 3rd year will continue to be eligible for the same in 4thyear also provided he/she has acquired minimum required credits for promotion from from1st year to 2nd year /3rd year to 4th year respectively. - 5.
 The student has to submit an undertaking duly counter signed by his/her parents on stamp paper of Rs.
 10/- duly attested by public Notary that "he/she has not obtained or applied for any grant/ financial help for the same purpose from any other Ministry/ Govt.
 Department of India/ State, any Public/ Private Organization."
 The application of the candidate concealing the facts will automatically stand cancelled. - 6.
 The student should not be involved in any indisciplianary activity (ies) in the University. - 7.
 Copy (ies) of Death Certificate of earning parent(s). - 8.
 Copy of award letter of Scholarship/fellowship if any, being awarded any Govt. or non-govt. organization. - 9.
-Copy of Bank Passbook mentioning IFSC and Bank A/C No. - 10.
+Copy of student Bank Passbook mentioning IFSC and Bank A/C No. - 10.
 The full fee concession may be given to the student's maximum upto five (05) % of the sanctioned intake for the particular year in the respective program or equivalent to the number of double, the half fee concession may be granted to the deserving students. - 11.
 The full fee concession will be granted to the wards (up to two children only) of all the Group C' employees and half fee concession may be granted to the wards (up to two children only) of all the "Group B' employees of the DTU/ DCE over and above the student's maximum upto five (05) % of the sanctioned intake for the particular year.

-The students are to submit their application by duly forwarded by respective HoD along with the above mentioned documents.
 All shortlisted students will be required to appear for personal interview by a designated Committee for which dates will be announced later on.
-Applications will be accepted which can be only in prescribed format download from www.academic.dce.edu.
+Applications will be accepted only through online portal, hand written applications will not be accepted.